• Skip to main content

 If you find yourself with a lot of jalapenos by accident or on purpose, get creative!
 Because I had so many jalapenos, I also put a Cuban Sandwich IN a Jalapeno and it rocked!
 My husband and son are already begging for more.

-Cuban Sandwich Stuffed Jalapenos
+Cuban Sandwich Stuffed Jalapeno peppers

 My husband (the man obsessed since before day I met him with traditional jalapeno poppers) said that they were "stupid good", whatever that means.
 And my 14-year-old son, well he ate so many, that it made this momma very happy.
 That's all the proof I need.
 Make 'em!